-COMPLETED FORMS must be dropped off to the Town Hall (Monday to Friday 8:00 AM to 4:30 PM) at Address at top of the page.
+COMPLETED FORMS must be dropped off to the Town Hall (Monday to Friday 9:00 AM to 4:00 PM) at the address at top of the page.
 For more information contact the Town Hall at 896-3321.
 Completed applications must be submitted at a minimum of 48 hours in advance of the intended day of the fireworks event to allow for public notification.

 Fireworks Safety Tips: